5.2.3 Workflow

 What parts of your practice make you feel most engaged and creative?

 I felt most engaged during the early exploration stages (researching, moodboarding and generating ideas).
-Making unexpected connections and experimenting freely.
-I'm also energetic when those ideas turn physical, like prototypes or visuals like a test prints.
-The moment when everything just 'clicks' together is where I feel most creative and excited.
+That's when I find flow, making unexpected connections and experimenting freely.
+I'm also energetic when those ideas turn into physical, tangible prototypes or visuals like a test prints.
+The moment when everything just 'clicks' together and a concept suddenly aligns and the visuals become clear is where I feel most creative and excited.

 When do you 'actually' feel like you're designing?

 I feel like I'm 'actually' designing when I start making intentional decisions rather than just completing steps.
+For example, when I am choosing what to emphasise, how something should work/function or what best suits the user.
 It's the moment I move from gathering information or producing drafts to shaping my work.
-Weighing the options, refining the concept and committing to a direction.
+Weighing the options, refining the concept and commiting to a direction, that's when it feels like real design is happening.

 What pain points do you identify in your workflow?

 My energy dips when it's unclear what the next steps are or when the goal shifts and becomes bigger than before.
-I also lose focus during repetitive tasks that pull me away from the creative problem-solving side of work.
+I also lose momentum during repetitive tasks that pull me away from the creative problem-solving side of work.
+These moments tend to pull me out of the flow and design mindset and into task management mode.

 What tasks or steps fell like obstacles to designing?

-There are some tasks that interrupt momentum like messy feedback or unclear project requirements.
-My energy dips when I have to pause to find out missing information or wait through long cycles of approval.
+There are some tasks that feel like obstacles to designing and that interrupt momentum like disorganised feedback or unclear project requirements.
+My energy dips when I have to pause my thinking to find out missing information or wait through long cycles of approval.
+These steps can pull me out of the flow because they make me have to shift my focus.

 Part Two: Research Tools